Prakash0030/AutoCNN-master/README.md

 ## Contributing

 If you have any idea on improving the performance, adding more customizations or correcting mistakes, please make a pull request or create an issue.
 I'd be happy to accept any contributions!

+## What file to run
+Run 'testing.py' on python version 3.8 and tensorflow version 2.13